darmenliu/nuwa-terminal-chat/README.md

 - `cmdmode`: Set the terminal as a command mode
 - `taskmode`: Set the terminal as a task mode
 - `agentmode`: Set the terminal as an agent mode
+- `bashmode`: Set the terminal as a traditional bash terminal mode

 2. Using keyboard shortcuts (in interactive mode):
 - `Ctrl+C`: Switch to Chat mode
 - `Ctrl+F`: Switch to Command mode
 - `Ctrl+S`: Switch to Task mode
 - `Ctrl+A`: Switch to Agent mode
+- `Ctrl+B`: Switch to Bash mode

 The current mode is indicated by the prompt prefix:
 - Chat mode: `path@`
 - Command mode: `path#`
 - Task mode: `path$`
 - Agent mode: `path&`
+- Bash mode: `path>`

 - chatmode: set the terminal as a pure chat robot mode, it's default work mode, you can use natural language to communicate with LLM to ask question about software development under this mode.
 - cmdmode: set the terminal as a command mode, use natural language to communicate with LLM to execute commands, you can also execute command directly.
 - taskmode: set the terminal as a task mode, use natural language to communicate with LLM to execute tasks, task mode can be used to execute more than one command at the same time, LLM will generate scripts according your input and execute it automatically.
 Now only support bash script.
 - agentmode: set the terminal as an agent mode for complex tasks and troubleshooting.
 In this mode, LLM can use various tools to complete tasks via executing scripts.
+- bashmode: set the terminal as a traditional bash terminal mode, this mode allows you to execute bash commands directly within the terminal.

 ### Setting Work Mode